Faculty & Staff

 BM, Westminster Choir Coll Rider University

-Vodicka has been a member of the Westminster Choir College Summer Session faculty for the past eight years.
-He has taught for the Westminster Choral Pedagogy Institute, Vocal Institute, and Music Theatre Workshop and is the coordinator of the Westminster Middle School Music Theatre Workshop.
-A gifted conductor, singer, and organist, Vodicka has held church music positions for the last sixteen years.
+Vodicka has been a member of the Westminster Choir College Summer Session faculty for the past nine years as an instructor, program director, and collaborative accompanist.
+A gifted conductor, singer, and organist, Vodicka has held church music positions in North Carolina, Pennsylvania, and New Jersey for the last eighteen years.

 - MUED-200 Public School Ed/Music Education